RSS Panglima: Malaysian service

 The State of Singapore merged with Malaya, North Borneo and Sarawak on 16 September 1963 to form Malaysia.
 On 22 September 1963, the Royal Navy officially handed over the Singapore division of the MRNVR to the Royal Malaysian Navy.
 HMS Panglima was recommissioned as KD Panglima (KD standing for Kapal Di-Raja, or "His Majesty's Ship"), and assigned to the Singapore Volunteer Force of the Royal Malaysian Navy.

 With the ongoing Indonesia–Malaysia confrontation, Panglima was involved in patrolling the Singapore Strait against intrusions.
-On 1 April 1964, Panglima was on patrol duty off Pedra Branca when the survey ship HMS Dampier operating nearby rescued three Indonesian Chinese from their sinking sampan during a storm.
+On 1 April 1964, Panglima was on patrol duty off Pedra Branca when the survey ship HMS Dampier operating nearby rescued three Indonesian Chinese sailors from their sinking sampan during a storm.
 Dampiers crew pumped the water out of the sampan to make it seaworthy again, and Panglima subsequently towed it back to Singapore.
 Under Lieutenant Andy Miller in 1965, she was involved with a minor skirmish with Indonesian custom boats and torpedo boats.
 Radioing the naval headquarters for assistance, the standoff lasted seven minutes until British and Australian aircraft arrived overhead with a British frigate, resulting in the Indonesians retreating.